 The Inquiry must have a reason, in law, to process any Personal Data about you.

-The Inquiry requires to process Personal Data because it is has legal obligations it must fulfil under the Inquiries Act 2005 and the Inquiries (Scotland) Rules 2007.
+The Inquiry requires to process Personal Data because it has legal obligations it must fulfil under the Inquiries Act 2005 and the Inquiries (Scotland) Rules 2007.
 The Inquiry, as a statutory public inquiry with functions and powers, also requires to address its Terms of Reference in its performance of a task in the public interest.
 Where the Inquiry has a contract with you, such as an employment contract or a contract with an expert witness, it may also lawfully process your Personal Data to fulfil that contract.
-The Inquiry may also, where necessary, rely on your explicit, specific, and informed consent in processing certain data.
-Where the Inquiry is relying on your consent to process data, you may withdraw your consent to the processing at any time.
-Where appropriate, the Inquiry may rely on a legitimate interest in processing your Personal Data.

-The Inquiry may process your Sensitive Personal Data as it is necessary for reasons of substantial public interest.
-The Inquiry has a statutory and governmental purpose pursuant to section 10(3) and paragraph 6 of Schedule 1 to the Data Protection Act 2018.
-The processing of Sensitive Personal Data is required to ensure the Inquiry, with statutory functions and powers, has all the necessary information to fulfil its Terms of Referencewhich is a task and function of substantial public interest
+The Inquiry may process your Sensitive Personal Data as necessary for reasons of substantial public interest under Article 9(2)(g) UK GDPR, supported by Schedule 1, Part 2, paragraph 6 of the Data Protection Act 2018.
+The processing is necessary to ensure the Inquiry has the information required to fulfil its statutory functions and Terms of Reference.

 Who will the Inquiry share your Personal Data with?